x1unix/domos-pmea/PLAN.md

 ## Success Metrics (for PoC)

-1. Successfully fetches and parses unread emails.
+1. Successfully monitors and parses unread emails asynchronously.
 2. AI agent correctly understands basic intents for a few sample emails.
-3. AI agent successfully invokes at least one tool (e.g., generates a draft reply).
+3. AI agent successfully invokes at least one async tool (e.g., generates a draft reply).
-4. Daemon runs continuously and processes new emails as they arrive.
+4. Async daemon runs continuously and processes new emails as they arrive.
+5. Demonstrates non-blocking behavior when handling multiple emails simultaneously.

 This revised plan aims for a manageable scope for your test assignment, focusing on demonstrating the core AI-assisted email processing loop.